 What we are looking for!

 The Department receives many applications each year from students interested in studying for a graduate degree in archaeology (Bronze Age or Classical).
-We are unfortunately only able to admit a handful of these applicants.
+We are able to admit a handful of these applicants.
 In making our decision we consider the following factors among others:

 • facility in ancient Greek and/or Latin